chgonzaga1/Cyber-Security-Notes/networking/Internet Control Message Protocol.md

 b)The code provide details about ICMP message

-c) A number used to match a request with its reply.
+c) ID is a number used to match a request with its reply.
 It's like a tag to the message

 d)  A sequence number is that matches the counter of each new echo request, it detects lost packages

 e) Check sum is used for data integrity check.
 A way to detect packet corruption.